fobos123deimos/fast-wave/README.md

 > Harnessing the Power of the wavefunctions to navigate the quantum realm.🚀🌌

-This package is an innovative project that delves into the complexities of quantum mechanics with its implementation for the time-independent wavefunction of the Quantum Harmonic Oscillator, a model widely used in Photonic Quantum Computing, making its calculations more efficient, and accurate! 🎉
+This package represents the time-independent wavefunctions of the Quantum Harmonic Oscillator as Fock states, optimizing the accuracy and efficiency of calculations in Photonic Quantum Computing.

 ## 📑 Table of Contents